 1970 Edition, by Rich Paschall

 Everyone likes to get invited to the party, but imagine getting invited to just one party…ever.
-That’s how it must have felt for these 1970 rockers who climbed high on the rock and roll charts just one time.
-They may have had minor successes with other songs, but only one big hit.
+That’s how it must have felt for these 1970 rockers who climbed high on the rock and roll charts just once.
+They may have had minor successes with other songs, but just one big hit.

 A one-hit wonder is “an act that has won a position on [the] national, pop, Top 20 record chart just once” according to The Billboard Book of One-Hit Wonders.
 Some of these one-hit wonders have made a career out of it and are still going.
 Others have become just a footnote in rock and roll history.
 In order to celebrate the occasion, we have decided to throw a fiftieth birthday party for the following artists and songs.
 So come across those White Plains and watch out for those Five Stair Steps when you arrive.
 O-o-h Child, you will feel like a Mississippi Queen when The Rapper gets going.
 So, Ma Belle Amie, we want to see you movin’ and groovin’ to my personal Top Ten choices.